apache/druid/docs/ingestion/tasks.md

 These are various overlord actions performed by tasks during their lifecycle.
 Some typical actions are as follows:
 - `lockAcquire`: acquires a time-chunk lock on an interval for the task
 - `lockRelease`: releases a lock acquired by the task on an interval
 - `segmentTransactionalInsert`: publishes new segments created by a task and optionally overwrites and/or drops existing segments in a single transaction
 - `segmentAllocate`: allocates pending segments to a task to write rows
 - etc.

 ### Batching `segmentAllocate` actions

 In a cluster with several concurrent tasks, `segmentAllocate` actions on the overlord may take very long intervals of time to finish thus causing spikes in the `task/action/run/time`.
-This may result in lag building up while a task waits for a segment to get allocated.
+This may result in ingestion lag building up while a task waits for a segment to get allocated.
 The root causes of such spikes are:
 - several concurrent tasks trying to allocate segments for the same datasource and interval
 - large number of metadata calls made to the segments and pending segments tables
 - concurrency limitations while acquiring a task lock required for allocating a segment